agentrickard/domain/domain_nav/README.txt

 array that is passed to theme functions.
 It is intended for use with custom theme functions of theme overrides that you may use.

-To use the function, implement hook_domainnav($domain).
+To use the function, Implements hook_domainnav($domain).
 You should return an array of values to append to $options.

 Default parameters are passed in the $domain variable and should not be changed;